franklinrw/Sherlock-Hemlock/README.md

 Paper: https://arxiv.org/abs/1710.10903

 ## Note
-This repository is currently not maintained anymore.
+This repository is not maintained anymore nor is it complete.
 Please feel free to use what fits your requirements.